 My Experience With the Mirena IUD

 Mirena is a hormone-releasing IUD that prevents pregnancy for up to 6 years.
 It is also prescribed for women who have heavy periods up to 5 years.1 The pro, of course, is to prevent pregnancy but there are also plenty of cons.
 Some cons are weight gain, ovarian cysts, and pelvic and stomach pain.
-Mirena does not protect against HIV or STDs.2 Mirena does work for some people but I am here to tell you my experience with the Mirena IUD.
+Mirena does not protect against HIV or STDs.2 Mirena does work for some people but I am here to tell you about my experience with the Mirena IUD.

-Getting the Mirena IUD
+Getting the Mirena IUD with lupus

-So I first received the IUD after I had my daughter and of course after you have a child, your cervix still has to shrink back into its normal place.
+So I first received the IUD after I had my daughter, and of course, after you have a child, your cervix still has to shrink back into its normal place.
 Now my OBGYN actually convinced me to get birth control after I had my daughter.
 He stated that a woman with lupus should not randomly get pregnant.
 I understand the precautions that I should take but I felt like I was not really given a choice in the matter.
-After I received the IUD I started to have really bad abdominal pain and real heavy bleeding.
+After I received the IUD I started to have really bad abdominal pain and really heavy bleeding.
 I also gained about 50 pounds being on this birth control.

 Difficulties after the IUD